spatialos/gdk-for-unity/docs/content/ecs/logging.md

 ### Using the ILogDispatcher

-You can access the dispatcher through the `WorkerSystem`.
+You can access the dispatcher through the [WorkerSystem](accessing-worker-info.md).
 The dispatcher provides a single `HandleLog` function, which takes two arguments:

 * `LogType` (e.g. `UnityEngine.LogType.Error`)
 * `LogEvent`, which stores the message and other context variables in the Data dictionary